-Mill Run, Pa. – UPDATED May 13, 2020 – In response to recent developments related to COVID-19, Fallingwater remains closed to the public.
+Mill Run, Pa. – UPDATED May 13, 2020 – In response to recent developments related to COVID-19, Fallingwater will safely reopen to the public on Saturday, June 13.
 Learn more.

 Frank Lloyd Wright’s Fallingwater, which was added to the UNESCO World Heritage List last year, will reopen for the 57th tour season on Saturday, March 7, 2020.
 Since opening to the public for its first house tour in 1964, Fallingwater has welcomed a diverse range of visitors from around the world.